reckel-jm/corona-checkin/vacdec/README.md

+**The vacdec files are taken from [this Github Repo]{https://github.com/HQJaTu/vacdec} and are published under the UNLICENCED licence, that's why I copy it into my project.
+You find the original README below:**

 # vacdec

 Python script to decode the EU Covid-19 vaccine certificate, as [specified by the EU](https://ec.europa.eu/health/ehealth/covid-19_en).

 This script takes an image with a QR code of a vaccine certificate as